EnviroDIY/ModularSensors/README.md

 ## Contributing
 Open an [issue](https://github.com/EnviroDIY/ModularSensors/issues) to suggest and discuss potential changes/additions for the whole library.

+For this fork Open an [issue](https://github.com/neilh10/ModularSensors/issues) to suggest and discuss potential changes/additions for this fork.

 For power contributors,fork-it, modify and generate Pull Requests. https://github.com/neilh10/ModularSensors/wiki/git-cmds-for-preparing-for-a-PR

 ## License